michaelshmitty/cryptpad-flake/README.md

       adminKeys = [ "[user@cryptpad.example.com/Jil1apEPZ40j5M8nsjO1-deadbeefHkt+QExscMzKhs=]" ];
     };
   };
 }
 ```

 3. Deploy and check your Cryptpad setup at `https://<domain>/checkup`

+# Run tests
+This flake contains a simple integration test that will spin up a server NixOS container that will build and
+run Cryptpad and Nginx.
+And a client NixOS container that will test connectivity to the Cryptpad instance.

+Execute `nix flake check` in this repository to run the integration test.

-# Putting Cryptpad into Nixpkgs
+# Adding Cryptpad to nixpkgs

-There is [an active, open PR](https://github.com/NixOS/nixpkgs/pull/251687) to add Cryptpad back into nixpkgs.
+There is [an active, open PR](https://github.com/NixOS/nixpkgs/pull/251687) to add Cryptpad back to nixpkgs.
 I am
-contributing to that PR as well, but I found it hard to test and iterate quickly using my NixOS flake configuration.
+contributing my work on this flake into that PR.